ROCm/hipfort/docs/tutorials/rocsparse-examples.rst

 the input and are used as preconditioners.
-Each runs an analysis stage before the compute stage. ``csrilu0`` computes an incomplete LU factorization with zero fill-in; on a matrix with no fill-in (such as a tridiagonal one) it reproduces the exact LU, which the example checks.
+Each runs an analysis stage before the compute stage. ``csrilu0`` computes an incomplete LU factorization with zero fill-in; on a matrix with no fill-in (such as a tridiagonal one) it reproduces the exact LU, which the program checks.

 .. literalinclude:: ../../test/f2008/rocsparse/rocsparse_dcsrilu0.f08
    :language: fortran